 Morton Bahr Distance Learning Scholarship

-Morton Bahr is recognized as one of the world's most influential union leaders and especially noted for groundbreaking leadership on worker education issues.
+The late Morton Bahr '83, '95 was recognized as one of the world's most influential union leaders and especially noted for groundbreaking leadership on worker education issues.

-He is the labor movement's leading expert on technology and information-based industries.
-The scholarship, created in the name of Empire State College alumnus Morton Bahr, assists union members and other workers by furthering their educational goals and enhancing educational access through distance learning.
+He was the labor movement's leading expert on technology and information-based industries.
+The scholarship created in his name assists union members and other workers by furthering their educational goals and enhancing educational access through distance learning.

 Who can apply for the scholarship?